aerogear/aerogear-unifiedpush-server/website/docs/running.md

 ## Running with Operator

-_UnifiedPush_ can be easily installed and maintained on OpenShift by using the _UnifiedPush Operator_.
-This Operator makes managing the UnifiedPush Server and Database a seamless process.There are a number of prerequisites to getting started with the UnifiedPush Operator.
+The UnifiedPush Server can be installed and run on OpenShift by using the UnifiedPush Operator.
+The UnifiedPush Server is created by the Operator from Custom Resource yaml files defined as per your specifications in the operator deploy directory.

-Installations required for _UnifiedPush Operator_
+Prerequisite installations required for _UnifiedPush Operator_

 [Install Go.](https://golang.org/doc/install)